 There are many types of kites to choose from.
 Each has been designed to do something different in the sky.
-If you’d like to make your own kite check out How to Make a Kite.
-There are 27 awesome DIY kites with step by step directions.
+If you’d like to make your own kite check out How to Make a Kite. by My Best Kite.

 If you would prefer to purchase a kite, the standard shapes are the easiest to fly.
 For a fun single line kite that is relatively simple to fly try one of these: